 Horses are such fascinating creatures.
 Even if you never learned to ride one, you could spend your whole life studying them and still have plenty to explore.
 Here are 15 interesting facts about horses.

 01 of 15

 02 of 15

 That's right!
 Horses can't burp, at least not the way humans do.
 They can't vomit or breathe through their mouths like humans do either.
 A horse's digestive system is a one-way street, unlike cattle and other ruminants who regurgitate food to re-chew it.
 Although they have a pretty efficient way of processing the tough fibrous foods that make up their forage, this long, one-directional system can cause problems that result in colic.

 04 of 15

 One of the most common questions about horses is "how long does a horse live?"
 The answer may surprise you.
 Knowledge of horse nutrition, horse care, and veterinary medicine has increased.
 Because of this, just as human life expectancy has increased, so has equine longevity.Continue to 5 of 15 below.

 05 of 15

 Appreciated by beginner riders and professional horsemen alike, the American quarter horse is the world's most popular breed.
 Learn more about the American quarter horse.

 06 of 15

 The Arabian horse is the foundation of many other light horse breeds.
 They also possess some unique characteristics.
-Arabian horses have one fewer vertebrae, rib bone, and tail bone than other horses.
+Most Arabian horses have one fewer vertebrae, rib bone, and tail bone than other horses.

 07 of 15

 Humans are omnivores, lions are carnivores, and horses are herbivores.
 The way their teeth are formed (grinding molars to break down fibrous plant material), the position of their eyes (face to the side to be on the lookout for predators), and the type of digestive system are all typical characteristics of herbivores.

 08 of 15